 In almost every case, the quickest way to send money abroad is by using an online money transfer company.

-Some instant money transfer providers can take just minutes to transfer your cash overseas – although it’s worth knowing that this convenience does come at a price (although this can still be cheaper than transferring through a bank account).
-The fastest money transfer services tend to involve lower exchange rates and high transaction fees, which is why it’s important to compare providers and see if a slightly longer transfer time could save you a lot more money in the long-run.
+Some instant money transfer providers can take just minutes to transfer your cash overseas – although, when you are looking for the fastest ways to send money abroad, it’s worth knowing that this convenience does come at a price (although this can still be cheaper than transferring through a bank account).
+The fastest money transfer services tend to involve lower exchange rates and high transaction fees when you want to transfer money internationally, which is why it’s important to compare providers and see if a slightly longer transfer time could save you a lot more money in the long-run.

 Many money transfers are capable of sending your international transfer within minutes, although this is somewhat dependent on the currency you are converting to.

 WorldRemit supports over 90 currencies and 150 countries, with 90% of transactions authorised in minutes.

 |🥇||Money transfer providers||From a few hours to 2-3 business days||Compare Rates|

 |🥈||Apps to send money||Instantly (it needs to add funds first)||Compare Apps|

 |🥉||Debit cards||Instantly – up to 24 hours||Compare Rates|